 All texts, but especially the museum reviews, should be accompanied by at least four or five meaningful images/pictures.
 Authors are encouraged to keep this in mind while writing and, if possible, provide their own pictures with explanations.
 Where no such pictures are available, they should point us to possible sources and, ideally, help us find the right images and acquire the necessary publication licenses.
 Alternatively, we will look for freely available footage in the various online repositories.

-Readability of the articles shall be supported by keeping extensive referencing and discussions of academic studies in the field to a minimum; rather, we encourage you to make good use of hyperlinks which allow readers to go directly to the websites of relevant institutions and organizations, or directly to primary sources (like open access government documents, legal texts, official or NGO reports, statistical data etc.).
-Still, where individuals are quoted, or information and claims are taken from media sources or academic literature, this should of course be indicated and properly referenced in endnotes.
+Readability of the articles shall be supported by keeping referencing and discussions of academic studies in the field to a minimum; rather, we encourage you to make good use of hyperlinks which allow readers to go directly to the websites of relevant institutions and organizations, or directly to primary sources (like open access government documents, legal texts, official or NGO reports, statistical data etc.).
+Still, where individuals are quoted, or information and claims are taken from media sources or academic literature, this should of course be indicated and properly referenced in endnotes (up to 15 such endnotes are acceptable).

 Other Practical Matters